 If an employee becomes ill for more than 91 days in a year, he will be entitled to sick pay at the rate of 70% of his salary.
 The same is also certified

 Medical benefits are provided to the insured person along with his family members

-Maternity Benefits are provided to the women in the form of paid leaves
+Maternity benefits are provided to women in the form of paid leaves

-In case there is any permanent disablement to the insured person, 90% of his salary is provided as a monthly payment in the form of insurance benefit
+In case of permanent disability of the insured person, 90% of his salary is provided as a monthly payment in the form of insurance benefit

 Funeral expenses are provided in case of death of any employee covered under ESIC